-In the least impacted downtowns, Food & Beverage (FB) and Neighborhood Goods & Services (NGS) retailers made up smaller shares of retail on average at 30% each.
-Conversely, General Merchandise, Apparel, Furnishings & Other (GAFO) made up a larger share on average at 38%

-The greater the share of NGS retail or the higher the vacancy rate, the higher the Pandemic Impact Score.
+In the least impacted downtowns, Food & Beverage (FB) retailers made up a slightly smaller share at 30%, while General Merchandise, Apparel, Furnishings & Other (GAFO) retailers made up a much larger share at 38%.
+In general, as the share of each of these increased, the Pandemic Impact Score descreased.